During my years as an eBay seller I had the opportunity to interact with 81,000 customers.

 If I take into account all the customer service work I’ve done at Crazylister, that number goes up to 100,000 customers.
 In the early days I viewed customer service as a burden, but I’ve changed my mind very quickly.

-During the same time I started selling on eBay, I also started buying on eBay and I experienced customer service from the buyer’s point of view which influenced my own views on how customer service should be performed.
+During the same time I started learning how to sell on eBay, I also started buying on eBay and experienced customer service from the buyer’s point of view which influenced my own views on how customer service should be performed.

 7 customer service tips I would have given to my younger self